apache/airflow/BREEZE.rst

     You can use all the standard Linux command line utilities to develop on WSL 2.
     Further VS Code supports developing in Windows but remotely executing in WSL.
-    If VS Code is installed on the Windows host system then in the WSL Linux Distro you can run `code .` in the root directory of you Airflow repo to launch VS Code.
+    If VS Code is installed on the Windows host system then in the WSL Linux Distro you can run "`code .`" in the root directory of you Airflow repo to launch VS Code.

 Docker Images Used by Breeze
 ----------------------------